gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Passed Col and row position of a pixel , can be used to set a individual pixel Can be used to create simple graphics like lines, boxes.

-Memory Usage
+Memory
 ---------------------------

 Memory usage of a basic print "HELLO" program.

 Font 1 default.
 Sketch uses 1872 bytes (6%) of program storage space.
-Global variables use 24 bytes (1%) of dynamic memory, leaving 2024 bytes for local variables.
+Global variables use 24 bytes (1%) of dynamic memory.
 Font 6 tiny.
 Sketch uses 1688 bytes (5%) of program storage space.
-Global variables use 24 bytes (1%) of dynamic memory, leaving 2024 bytes for local variables.
+Global variables use 24 bytes (1%) of dynamic memory.

 This compares to Adafruit text based library example of 20% and 38% for program storage and global variables respectively.